FelixSchwarz/mjml-python/README.md

 mjml-stub
 =============

-This is an unofficial Python port of [mjml](https://github.com/mjmlio/mjml) markup language created by [Mailjet](https://www.mailjet.com/) and designed to reduce the pain of coding a responsive email.
+This is an unofficial Python port of [mjml](https://github.com/mjmlio/mjml) - a markup language created by [Mailjet](https://www.mailjet.com/) and designed to reduce the pain of coding a responsive email.

 WARNING: stub implementation only!
 ------------------------------------